Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 Currently, the government has budgeted for the 2021 to 2024 period, $2.6 Billion ($867 million per year) for subsidised public transport services and $2.3 billion ($767 million per year) for public transport infrastructure.

-The current funding model under the Passenger Transport Operating Model (PTOM), after fares have been deducted, the costs is subsidised on average by a 50:50 split between regional councils (ratepayers) Waka Kotahi/New Zealand Transport Agency (taxpayers).
+The current funding model under the Passenger Transport Operating Model (PTOM), after fares have been deducted, the cost is subsidised on average by a 50:50 split between regional councils (ratepayers) Waka Kotahi/New Zealand Transport Agency (taxpayers).

-In some cases where a region has low population density and rate payer base, funding could be up to 95% of a region's public transport services, like the Westland region.
+Where a region has low population density and rate payer base, funding could be up to 95% of a region's public transport services, like the Westland region.

 What is the difference between 'subsidised' and 'non subsidised' public transport services